MartinPaulEve/meTypeset/README.md

 ###Bibliographic Database
 The [bibliographic database](bin/bibliographydatabase.py) inserts fully marked-up JATS element-citation blocks for citations that it has encountered previously.
 These can be imported by using the "bibscan" command.

+If the user has specified the --zotero option and set the mt:zotero setting to a valid local Zotero database, the bibliographic database will look up citations from Zotero instead of its internal database. meTypeset will place the original citation given by the user into a comment immediately below the reference found in Zotero.
+References from Zotero will only be imported if one and only one match is found for a string. meTypeset will begin with the whole reference string from the original document, then sequentially eliminate words until there are only three left.
+If it has not found a Zotero reference by this point, it will leave the original mixed-citation in place.

 ###Chain
 Finally, an [optional additional XSL](bin/xslchainer.py) file can be specified to be transformed by passing the --chain option.